 Cobalt Drill Bits – Not a Coating

 High-speed steel is alloyed with 5-8% cobalt to create cobalt drill bits.
 These are the best drill bits for metal due to their high resistance to the massive heat generated when drilling through highly abrasive and/or hard materials such as treated stainless steel, titanium, and cast iron.
 Unlike the TiN coating, cobalt is found throughout the entire material which makes it great for high production work.

 Because of their durability and cost, most Pros don’t use cobalt drill bits for general purpose use.
 The extra hardness lets manufacturers make the flutes smaller as a percentage of the total thickness, increasing the strength of the bits.
 You can also sharpen them without losing cutting effectiveness.
 Cobalt bits cost more than TiN or Black Oxide bits, but many Pros find value in the toughness.

 Black Oxide Drill Bits – Basic and Inexpensive

 Manufacturers heat HSS bits to 950 degrees Fahrenheit, creating a black oxide finish that resists rust and corrosion.
-This reduces friction between bit and workpiece, thereby speeding up the drilling process.
+This reduces friction between the bit and the workpiece, thereby speeding up the drilling process.
 Bits made with a black oxide coating are suitable for work on steel, copper, aluminum, brass, oak, maple, MDF, pine, PVC, polycarbonate, acrylic, ABS, nylon, and composite materials.